Difficulty-Controllable Cloze Question Distractor Generation: Detailed Information of Ensemble QA System

 \section{Detailed Information of Ensemble QA System}

 To construct a robust and accurate ensemble QA system for estimating distractor difficulty, we evaluated 18 encoder-only models spanning 11 model families with parameter sizes ranging from 67M to 1.5B.
-Each model was fine-tuned with an optimized learning rate to enhance performance.
-ALBERT and DeBERTa models were trained on an NVIDIA RTX6000ADA GPU, while all other models utilized an NVIDIA L40S GPU.
+Each model was fine-tuned using a batch size of 8 and early stopping, alongside an optimized learning rate to enhance performance and prevent overfitting.
+ALBERT and DeBERTa models were trained on an NVIDIA RTX6000ADA GPU, while all other models trained on an NVIDIA L40S GPU.
 Table~\ref{tab:plm_details} presents a detailed overview of the models, including their respective tuned learning rates and evaluation loss scores measured on a validation set.